Error-331/code_tests/docs/bible/links.md

 Redemption Life - November 14 (There is redemption in the love of Christ; Christ transforms us from the inside out with his lavish love; Christ offers us new opportunities to live out his mercy; Christ has redeemed us);

+Children of Peace - November 15 (The ones who pursue peace are known as reflections of God's living love; Consider this truth when you are inundated with reasons to fight for your freedom rather than submit to the leadership and wisdom of Christ; Peace is not a weak person's aim; Pursuing peace shows you take the Word of God seriously);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;